 - Providing up to date information for schools on local and national developments.

 SENCOs are well trained and confident.
 In particular new SENCOs who have completed the National Award with our support have become extremely confident and competent.
 They are able to support their colleagues and are forging effective partnerships.
 They have a clear focus on pupil progress and narrowing the gap.

 Senior leaders have found our SEND review extremely helpful in establishing a baseline of current practice regarding vulnerable groups in their schools.
 For example one school requested a review which then resulted in a complete restructure of SEND practices in the school.
 Pupils with SEND have made more progress as a result and parents are much more confident in provision.

 Developing provision management across the county has had a significant impact on the progress of pupils with SEND.
 Interventions are now very focused and time limited.
 SENCOs are seeking the team’s advice before purchasing resources to ensure they use interventions that work.

 There are now a core number of SENCOs and teachers who have excellent awareness of literacy difficulties including an in depth knowledge of assessments throughout the county as a result of the Literacy Difficulties Course at Oxford Brookes University which is co taught by a member of the Inclusion Team.

-Our recent focus on inclusive teaching and learning has resulted in improved classroom practice for SEND and AG&T. Several schools we have supported intensively have moved out of special measures recently with the progress of vulnerable groups and the inclusive practice being highly praised.
+Our recent focus on inclusive teaching and learning has resulted in improved classroom practice for learners with SEND and EAL learners.

 If your school is not a member you can still access courses, workshops and information to support your international curriculum work on a 'pay as you use' basis.